 We asked for an exclusive thirty-day period.
 If we choose not to proceed, we owe it to you to let you know as soon as we decide.
-You will receive a standard reply.
 We don’t have the resources to provide detailed feedback regarding why your manuscript did not fit our needs.

 DISCLOSURE: We may earn commissions from qualifying purchases made through links on this website, including as an Amazon Associate.